ConfederacyOfGaia/Gaia/circle-of-twilight.md

 Whenever you learn a new wild aspect, you can also replace one wild aspect that you already know with a different aspect.

 As a bonus action, you can expend a use of Wildshape to gain the benefits of your Wild Aspects instead of using Beast Shape.
 You automatically revert if you fall unconscious, drop to 0 hit points, or die.

+#### Bonus Cantrips

+When you choose this circle at 2nd level, you learn the *primal savagery* and *shillelagh* cantrips, if you don't already know them.

 #### Fighting Style